|

 needed to be so potent.

-He didn't point any fingers at his colleagues, but did explain that many
+He didn't point any fingers at his colleagues in particular, but did explain that many

 Sauvignon vineyards are over-cropped.
 "I think they're trying to

-coax a bit of character out of the fruit by picking so late." he told
+coax a bit of character out of the fruit by picking so late.
+It's an

 us.